 Although $6,000 is a fair amount to spend in three months, the $900 in cash back is also a much larger welcome bonus than other no-annual-fee business cards offer.
 To earn this welcome bonus, use the Ink Business Unlimited for as many expenses as possible within the first three months — such as internet bills, annual dues, travel expenses and anything else related to running your business.
 Consider paying annual insurance charges or other large periodic payments to help meet that spending threshold.

 Be strategic with the 0% intro APR offer

 This card also offers a 0 percent intro APR on purchases for the first 12 months, after which a variable APR of 18.49 percent to 24.49 percent will apply.
 This is an ideal time to make the larger purchases your business requires.
 For example, that could be a new laptop computer or software licensing you need to run your business more efficiently.

 By taking advantage of this offer, you could potentially save hundreds of dollars in interest (or more).
 Of course, be sure to pay off the balance before the intro APR offer ends to avoid any potential interest fees.

 Pair with other Chase credit cards

-American Express Blue Business Cash Card
+The American Express Blue Business Cash™ Card

-With the American Express Blue Business Cash, though, you earn 2 percent cash back capped at the first $50,000 in purchases per year.
-Once you reach that threshold, you earn 1 percent cash back on all remaining purchases for the year.
+Like Ink Business Unlimited, The American Express Blue Business Cash™ Card comes with no annual fee and allows cardholders to earn cash back on all eligible business purchases.
+With the Amex Blue Business Cash, though, you’ll earn 2 percent cash back on up to $50,000 in purchases per calendar year.
+Once you reach that threshold, you’ll earn 1 percent cash back on all remaining eligible purchases for the year.

-The Amex Blue Business Cash offers an introductory 0 percent APR on purchases for 12 months (followed by a variable APR of 15.49 percent to 23.49 percent).
+The Amex Blue Business Cash also offers a 0 percent intro APR on purchases for 12 months (followed by a variable APR of 18.49 percent to 26.49 percent).

 Capital One Spark Cash Plus